symfony/symfony-docs/components/cache/adapters/redis_adapter.rst

     // Redis Sentinel is also supported in the same way
-    // set the redis_sentinel parameter to the name of your service group RedisAdapter::createConnection(
+    // set the redis_sentinel parameter to the name of your service group
+    // Sentinel support also requires the Predis library RedisAdapter::createConnection(
         'redis:?host[redis1:26379]&host[redis2:26379]&host[redis3:26379]&redis_sentinel=mymaster'
     );